iris-hep/iris-hep.github.io/pages/projects/func-adl.md

 focus-area: as
 team:
  - gordonwatts
- - etorro (left the project)
+ - etorro
  - masonproffitt
 ---

-`func-adl` is an implementation of a functional analysis description language that is declarative.
-The project is exploring several different aspects of this:

-- The separation between a query language and a complete analysis
-- Can a query be reduced to a single abstract syntax tree or DAG computational graph
-- Can multiple user-interface languages use the same backend?
-- Given that physics is usually to be evaluated in a per event basis, can the user analysis be written in such a way that the user thinks only about single event quantities even though the manipulation is done in a columnar way?
-- Can a common query language be used to run on different data formats (binary experimental format, flat ROOT TTree's, and awkward array columnar analysis)
+`func-adl` is an implementation based upon the [C#'s Language Integrated Query](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) (LINQ) feature. `func-adl` allows the physicist to declare, using a functional syntax, a query against particle physics data (or any structured data).
+It is based around streams of objects, be they events, jets, tracks, or electrons.
+A single event is expressed as a database, of sorts, and a stream of the events is processed.

+The language is built to be data-format agnostic.
+There are projects to translate `func-adl` into C++ to run against ATLAS xAOD's and CMS Run 1 AOD's, and any flat ROOT TTree.

 ## Status

-This project is currently in production for [ServiceX](https://iris-hep.org/projects/servicex.html).
-It works with the `xAOD` and `uproot` back ends.
+This project is released in production for [ServiceX](https://iris-hep.org/projects/servicex.html).
+It works with the ATLAS `xAOD` and CMS Run 1 AOD (experiment-specific custom formats) and flat ROOT TTree files (using the [`uproot`](https://iris-hep.org/projects/uproot.html) and [`awkward`](https://iris-hep.org/projects/awkward.html) ecosystem).

 ## GitHub Repositories